+shareholde rs' meetings, or to vote by remote means:

+[ ] Yes

+[ \( \) ] No

-B.7.
-State whether it has been established that certain decisions other than those established by law exist that entail an acquisition, disposal or contribution to another company of essential assets or other similar corporate transactions that must be subject to the approval of the general shareholders' meeting:
+B.7. entail an ac ner it has been established that certain decisions other than those established by law exist that quisition, disposal or contribution to another company of essential assets or other similar ransactions that must be subject to the approval of the general shareholders' meeting:

+[ ] Yes

+[ \( \) ] No

-B.8.
-State the address and manner of access to the page on the company website where one may find information on corporate governance and other information regarding general shareholders' meetings that must be made available to shareholders through the company's website:
+B.8. information ddress and manner of access to the page on the company website where one may find non corporate governance and other information regarding general shareholders' meetings that ade available to shareholders through the company's website:

 The address of the Company's website is www.rovi.es.
-The corporate governance content is accessed by clicking on the section "Shareholders and Investors" and then on the third tab ("Corporate Governance").
+The corporate governance content is accessed by clicking on the section "Shareholders and Investors" and then on